thereiswaldo/jeremywalsh.ca/_drafts/regression-analysis-for-items-and-gold-in-league-of-legends.md

 ![](/uploads/feature-correlation.png)

-The high damage leads to high deaths shows here as well that early gold and early damage are not correlated.
-Skirmishing opponents in the early game hurts more than it helps.
+The high early game damage leading to higher deaths is evident here as well that early gold an**d early damage are not correlated.** Skirmishing opponents in the early game hurts more than it helps.
 Likely do to dying unnecessarily when you could be bringing in more gold.

 The role and lane features have some interesting patterns, but since they aren't as significant I'll avoid discussing them here.

+## All models are wrong ...

 Returning to the reason we trained on only 80% of the data, we can use the other 20% to get a gauge of how well these models generalize.
-If the trained features don't have a high accuracy on the test dataset then they may not be good indicators for us to learn from.
+If the trained features don't have a high accuracy on the test dataset, then they may not be good indicators for us to learn from.

 The training accuracy score (R<sup>2</sup>) for the Kills per Minute was 59% while the test accuracy score was 51%.
 The Deaths per Minute were lower at 47% and 25% respectively.

+These are poor indicators for goodness of fit, but since we are not using this model to make a highly accurate prediction, it doesn't matter that much to us.

 * explain what htis means

 There is some data leakage in this model that makes early gold a

 Happy with the description here. like our previous analysis, the game is complicated so trying to tease out general themes will never have high accuracy.

+All models are

 ## Next Steps